gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 of the look ahead is around 2 mini-GoPs (e.g. 32 frames for the case of a five-layer prediction structure), but it can be increased to 120 frames.

-### Multi-Pass VBR (CRF IPP first pass + CRF middle pass with same Prediction
-structure as final pass + final VBR pass)
+### Two-Pass VBR

-The multi-pass mode can only be used in applications where latency is not a concern.
+The two-pass mode can only be used in applications where latency is not a concern.
 This mode is available only using the SVT-AV1 sample application.
 This mode provides the best BD-rate and rate matching performance.
-In the first pass, the encoder runs in IPP CRF mode with simple prediction modes.
+In the first pass, the encoder runs in the same prediction structure as the second pass, but in CRF mode.
 The collected statistics are stored in memory or file and are passed to the encoder in the next pass.
-The middle pass has the same prediction structure as the final pass.
 Using similar prediction structure helps significantly in rate assignment.
-The data from the first pass is used to estimate the sequence QP for the middle pass.
-Having a middle pass with closer rate to the target rate helps in matching the target rate considerably.
-Finally, the last pass uses the data from the previous passes to achieve the best performance.
+Having a first pass with closer rate to the target rate helps in matching the target rate considerably.
+The second pass uses the data from the previous pass to achieve the best performance.
 A block diagram of the encoder with three passes is shown in Figure 2.

 ![rc_figure2](./img/rc_figure2.PNG)

 ###### Figure 2.
-Block diagram of multi-pass encoder.
+Block diagram of two-pass encoder.

 ## VBR Rate Control Flow

-### CRF IPP Pass

-The IPP pass is used to generate statistics to be used in the final pass in a one-pass + LAD encoder or in subsequent passes in a multi-pass encoder.
-It is a simple and fast processing of the source input pictures that is based only on the source pictures (i.e. the reference pictures are also source input pictures) and makes use of a flat prediction structure where any given picture would reference at most the two preceding pictures in display order.
-Pictures are divided into 16x16 blocks and simple ME and Intra DC predictions are performed.
-The inter and intra prediction residuals are used in the calculations of the prediction distortion but not processed through transform/quantization steps.
-The collected data includes the Intra error (distortion) and coded error (distortion) of the best mode.
-The coded error of each mini-GoP or GoP is used in the final pass to allocate the rate for each section of the clip.
-The calculated data is stored in *FRAME_STATS* per block and then converted to *FIRSTPASS_STATS* per frame in *update_firstpass_stats()*.

-### Middle-Pass: CRF Encoding based on the Final Prediction Structure
+### First-Pass: CRF Encoding based on the second Prediction Structure

 A robust rate control would require accurate statistical information to properly distribute the rate budget and meet the constraints imposed by the application.
-Even though the IPP pass provides useful information for the subsequent encode passes, the corresponding statistics are not accurate enough to make good rate distribution decisions in the final encode pass.
-Using a CRF pass with the same prediction structure as the final pass provides accurate enough estimates upon which to base the final encoding pass rate control decisions.
-This newly added middle pass is a fast version of the final pass with similar prediction structure as the final pass.
-In order to improve the accuracy of information, we use the statistics from the IPP pass to estimate the input QP of the Middle-Pass to get closer to the target rate.
-This process results in substantially better rate matching in the multi pass rate control.
+Even though an IPP pass provides useful information for the subsequent encode passes, the corresponding statistics are not accurate enough to make good rate distribution decisions in the second encode pass.
+Using a CRF pass with the same prediction structure as the second pass provides accurate enough estimates upon which to base the second encoding pass rate control decisions.
+This pass is a fast version of the second pass with similar prediction structure as the second pass.
+In order to improve the accuracy of information, we use the input size, frame rate and the target rate to estimate the input QP of the first-Pass to get closer to the target rate.
+This process results in substantially better rate matching in the two pass rate control.
-The middle pass stores the following data per frame (See StatStruct structure):
+The first pass stores the following data per frame (See StatStruct structure):
 Picture number, total number of bits, qindex for the frame, qindex for the sequence.

-In order to reduce the speed overhead of the middle pass, a faster preset of the encoder is considered in the middle pass.
-For example, if the final pass preset is set to M5, the preset of the middle pass is chosen to be M11.
-To make the middle pass even faster, some additional speed optimizations are considered and are briefly described in Appendix B.
+In order to reduce the speed overhead of the first pass, a faster preset of the encoder is considered in the first pass.
+For example, if the second pass preset is set to M5, the preset of the first pass is chosen to be M11.
+To make the first pass even faster, some additional speed optimizations are considered and are briefly described in Appendix B.

-### Final Pass
+### Second Pass

-The following presents a very high-level description of the steps involved in the rate control algorithm in the final encode pass.
+The following presents a very high-level description of the steps involved in the rate control algorithm in the second encode pass.
 The flowchart is shown in Figure 3.
 A more detailed presentation of these steps is provided in the next section.

-The rate control algorithm in the final pass includes the following main steps:
+The rate control algorithm in the second pass includes the following main steps:
 1) For each GoP/KF_group assign the target number of bits (*kf_group_rate_assingment()*).
 2) For each mini-GoP or GF_group assign the target number of bits per frame (*gf_group_rate_assingment()*).
 3) Update the target number of bits per frame based on the feedback and internal buffers (*av1_set_target_rate()*).